We may earn income from affiliate advertising links in this post.

 During my visit, I danced the pizzica with the town tailor (who looked as though he’d stepped out of Vogue Italia), played the role of Saint Elizabeth in a centuries-old religious ritual and sipped a liqueur made of myrtle berries.
 Evenings, I’d walk to my high-ceiled room in a 15th century palazzo to the sound of owls hooting from the rooftops of near-empty streets.

 Minervino di Lecce is quite a magical place.
-While I can’t guarantee you’ll hear the owls of Minerva, dance with the handsome tailor or get to be a saint for a day, there are enough unique things to do in Minervino di Lecce that it’s worth adding it to your list of places to visit in Puglia, Italy.
+While I can’t guarantee you’ll hear the owls of Minerva, dance with the handsome tailor or get to be a saint for a day, there are enough attractions and unique things to do in Minervino di Lecce that it’s worth adding it to your list of places to visit in Puglia, Italy.

 Where Exactly is Minervino di Lecce?